 Minimum Bid $20

-Lot 171.
+Lot 224.
 4 Negro Leagues Autographs – Bell, Dandridge, Leonard and Benson.
 James “Cool Papa” Bell (died 1991), Ray Dandridge (d.
 1994) and Buck Leonard (d.
 1997) are all in the Baseball Hall of Fame.
 Dandridge’s signature is on a color photo taken while he was playing in Mexico, and Leonard signed a b&w photo.
 Both photos are 8” x 10”.
-In 1974, our consignor made several photocopies of part of a “New York Post” article describing Bell’s Hall of Fame induction.
+In 1974, our consignor made several photocopies of a “New York Post” article describing Bell’s Hall of Fame induction.
 Then he had the new Cooperstown inductee autograph them.
 These autographs are bold, nm-m 8 and better.
 Gene Benson (d.
 1999) signed an 8” x 10” b&w photo; nm to nm-m.
 Authenticated by Kevin Keating.

 Winning Bid $40